julien-amar/hacking-journey/0x03 - Learning Python/README.md

 _Documentation: https://docs.python.org/3/library/struct.html & https://en.wikipedia.org/wiki/Endianness_

+## Interactive session

+In order to get an interactive python shell when your script exit, you can either:
+* specify the `PYTHONINSPECT` environement variable when running your script
+* specify the `-i` parameter.

+## Builtins

+Builtin functions are globally available through this dictionary: `__builtins__.__dict__['print']('Hello !')` Using this dictionary, you can override default implementation of python builtins.

 ## VIM configuration

 Indentation is import when working in python, you can configure it using the following VIM command: